Tensor diagrams and cluster combinatorics at punctures: Introduction

 Any element of the skein algebra is a linear combination of planar diagram invariants.
 The conjectures from \cite{FPII,FP} predict more strongly that each cluster monomial is an invariant of a planar tensor diagram.
 This way of encoding a cluster variable is more compact than a Laurent polynomial expansion with respect to a particular seed, and moreover is independent of such a choice of seed.
 The conjectures also predict which planar invariants are cluster monomials.
 Tensor diagram calculus becomes more cumbersome when $k>3$, but we expect that variations on these recipes still hold.
 At a first pass, one can think that the higher rank generalization of an ``arc'' is a planar tensor diagram.

 Goncharov and Shen \cite{GoncharovShenDT} identified the higher rank generalization of tagging cluster variables at punctures: if $\mathbb{S}$ has $h$ many punctures, then there is an action of the $h$-fold product of Weyl groups $\prod_{i=1}^h W$ on the cluster algebra $\mathscr{A}({\rm SL}_k,\mathbb{S})$ by cluster automorphisms.
 We define a {\sl tagged tensor diagram invariant} as the pullback of a diagram invariant $[T]$ along this action.
 These serve as the higher rank generalization of tagged arcs.
 When $k=2$, one has $W = \mathbb{Z} / 2 \mathbb{Z}$ and the action interchanges plain and notched tags at punctures.
+Not every tagged tensor diagram invariant is a cluster variable although we expect that the converse of this statement is true.
 In this paper, we address the question of when two tagged diagram invariants, each of which is a cluster variable in $\mathscr{A}({\rm SL}_k,\mathbb{S})$, are compatible.

 We introduce the class of pseudotagged tensor diagrams $(T,\varphi)$, a pair consisting of an ${\rm SL}_k$ tensor diagram $T$ and a pseudotagging function $\varphi$.
 The edges $e$ in a tensor diagram are labeled by fundamental weights, or equivalently by integers ${\rm wt}(e)$ drawn from $[k-1]$.
 The function $\varphi$ is a choice of subset $\varphi(e) \in \binom{[k]}{{\rm wt}(e)}$ (that is, of a point in the $W$-orbit of the fundamental weight $\omega_{{\rm wt}(e)}$) for every edge $e$ which is incident to a puncture.
 When $k=2$ every edge has weight~1 and the two possible values of $\varphi$ correspond to plain or notched tagging.